 “I thought it was magic.
 Even though I’m in tech, I didn’t even know multi-touch interfaces like that were even possible.”

-Mary goes on: “Yes, but tech aside, the real effect was amplified because of Steve Jobs storytelling ability — He was a master at communicating problems and solutions.
-I’d recommend rewatching the keynote and pay particular attention to how he doesn’t invent new problems for you to solve with the iPhone, but rather highlights existing problems you already have — with the oversized keyboard, or having to carry 3 separate devices in your pocket.
+Mary goes on: “Yes, but tech aside, the real effect was amplified because of Steve Jobs's storytelling ability — He was a master at communicating problems and solutions.
+I’d recommend rewatching the keynote and paying particular attention to how he doesn’t invent new problems for you to solve with the iPhone but rather highlights existing problems you already have — with the oversized keyboard or having to carry three separate devices in your pocket.
 And then he reveals his solution.

 “Wow…I had never viewed it that way.”
 Steve remarks.